Healthcare in England: Funding and management

 The Care Quality Commission is an executive non-departmental public body of the Department of Health and Social Care.
 It was established in 2009 to regulate and inspect health and social care services in England.
 The CQC's stated role is to make sure that hospitals, care homes, dental and general practices and other care services in England provide people with safe, effective and high-quality care, and to encourage those providers to improve.
 It carries out this role through checks during the registration process which all new care services must complete, as well as through inspections and monitoring of a range of data sources that can indicate problems with services.

 The Department of Health and Social Care (DHSC) is the government department responsible for government policy on health and adult social care matters in England.
 The department develops policies and guidelines to improve the quality of care and to meet patient expectations.
-It carries out some of its work through arms-length bodies (ALBs), including executive non-departmental public bodies such as NHS England and the NHS Digital, and executive agencies such as Public Health England, the Office for Health Improvement and Disparities (OHID), the UK Health Security Agency and the Medicines and Healthcare products Regulatory Agency (MHRA).
+It carries out some of its work through arms-length bodies (ALBs), including executive non-departmental public bodies such as NHS England, and executive agencies such as the Office for Health Improvement and Disparities (OHID), the UK Health Security Agency and the Medicines and Healthcare products Regulatory Agency (MHRA).
 Health Education England is responsible for ensuring enough high-quality training is available to develop the healthcare workforce.

 The NHS also conducts research through the National Institute for Health and Care Research (NIHR).
 The National Institute for Health and Care Excellence (NICE) is an executive body of the Department of Health and Social Care in England that publishes guidelines in the use of health technologies, the use of new and existing medicines, treatments and procedures, clinical practice (guidance on the appropriate treatment and care of people with specific diseases and conditions), guidance for public sector workers on health promotion, and ill-health avoidance guidance for social care services.
 These appraisals are based primarily on evidence-based evaluations of efficacy, safety and cost-effectiveness in various circumstance.

 The NHS is the world's largest health service and the world's fourth-largest employer.